by John Salt - Last Updated June 2024

 I personally feel this could almost be considered a must have tool.

-Again this is a tool that pays for itself over time.
+pays for itself over time.
 I show just how handy these tools can be in my Setup & Tips eBook.

 As I mentioned, you can order separate size tap's (which you will use more than die's), so don't think you have to spend a small fortune on a full set.
 That said, full sets are fairly good value, but much of what the full sets come with you may never use (at least for RC).
 If budget is really tight, pick up a small metric M3 To M8 Tap set with T-handle.
 Then you can build your own customized sized set as time goes by.

-You likely already have a hot melt glue gun lying around; but if not, they are good RC helicopter tools and come in very handy for our hobby.
+You likely already have a hot melt glue gun lying around; but if not, they are good RC helicopter tools and come in handy for our hobby.

 I have used mine for tacking down wiring on board the aircraft, while making my own LiPo battery packs to insulate and secure the main & balance wiring on the connection tabs, making temporary repairs to micro RC helicopters, tacking high stress plug locations so the plug doesn't wiggle loose, insulating/sealing custom built wiring harnesses, insulating/sealing exposed circuit boards, mounting some electronic control modules on-board the aircraft, etc.